Preamble

 Installation and base actions

-q2-Decontam functionality is included in the base amplicon and metagenomic qiime2 distributions under the quality-control umbrella.
-Q2-Decontam consists of three main actions:
+Q2-Decontam functionality is included in the base Amplicon and Metagenomic QIIME 2 distributions under the quality-control umbrella.
+Q2-Decontam consists of two main actions:

-The decontam-identify action produces a qiime object containing the Decontam Scores for each feature in the dataset.
-This obj is then passed into the decontam-score-viz action to visualize the distribution of Decontam Scores and help determine where the threshold should be set to eliminate the majority of contaminants but not remove true features from the data.
-The last action decontam-remove takes in the score table output from decontam-identify, the feature table typically output from DADA2, and the representative sequences object also typically output from DADA2 operations.
-This action will output both a representative sequence object and a feature table without those features whose Decontam Scores fall at or below the threshold as they would be considered contaminants.
+The decontam-identify action produces a QIIME 2 object containing the Decontam Scores for each feature in the dataset.
+This object is then passed into the decontam-score-viz action to visualize the distribution of decontam scores and help determine where the threshold should be set to eliminate the majority of contaminants but not remove true features from the data.
+To remove contaminants you will need to utilize filter-table actions.
+To install a local version of QIIME 2 via conda you can find installation instructions here.

 Tutorial and Walkthrough